Ick! That Small Insect Could Be A Tick

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Lake County and northern Illinois – brings out ticks in unprecedented numbers.
+Warm, wet weather – such as spring 2013 in Lake County and Wisconsin – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Lake County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – walks, they crawl aboard.
+When a potential host – human, dog or other warm-blooded creature – goes by, they climb aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

 While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
 Bites from ticks can pose serious health risks.

 Lyme disease is the most well-known tickborne ailment.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Lake County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.